 More crankshaft

-The front crank journal.
+.
 The gear to the left is the drive gear for the oil pump and the distributer.
 Seem ok except that I can't get it off.

 Next shot is of exploded trans bits and the timing chain cluster.